TheOdinProject/curriculum/ruby/computer_science/hash_map_data_structure.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 - [This discussion goes through the usages of prime number](https://stackoverflow.com/questions/299304/why-does-javas-hashcode-in-string-use-31-as-a-multiplier/299748)
+- The [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) mathematically guarantees collisions when there are more nodes than boxes.